Amsterdam parking

 Park plus ride (P+R) in Amsterdam

-Making use of the Park + Ride (P+R) facilities is the best way to save money on your parking expenses.
+Using Park + Ride (P+R) facilities is the best way to save money on your parking expenses.
 In our opinion, this is the best option when you plan to be for half a day or more in Amsterdam’s city centre by car.
 The Park plus Ride spots are located on the outskirts of Amsterdam, nearby motorways and have an outstanding public transport connection to the city centre.
-Do keep in mind that there are certain requirements for parking at discounted Park + Ride rates, which we’ll discuss later.
+Keep in mind that there are certain requirements for parking at discounted Park + Ride rates, which we’ll discuss later.

 How much does P+R parking cost in Amsterdam?